netdata/learn/docs/cloud/monitor.md

 ## Monitor more metrics and health alarms

-Like the open source Agent, Netdata Cloud tries to minimize the time you spend on configuring by auto-detecting your nodes' operating system, hardware, and important services, and begin showing real-time charts as soon as you finish claiming that node.
+Like the open source Agent, Netdata Cloud tries to minimize the time you spend on configuration by auto-detecting your nodes' operating system, hardware, and important services, and begins showing real-time charts as soon as you finish claiming that node

-If you want to see different metrics or health alarms, you should configure those Agents to collect metrics from more services or
+If you want to see different metrics or health alarms, you should configure those Agents as needed.
+We have a wealth of [Agent documentation](/docs/agent/) for every configuration tweak and intricate infrastructure, but here are a few key areas to get you started:

 -   [Store more historical metrics](/docs/agent/tutorials/longer-metrics-storage) using the Agent's highly-efficient database.
 Also, see our [calculator](/dbengine-calc/) for finding the disk and RAM you need to store metrics for a